 Consequences

-What are we doing to counteract the consequences?
+What are we doing about the consequences?